V-61 (bull): Ride heard around the world

 On June 6, 1971, in Gladewater, Texas, at the Gladewater Round-Up Rodeo, V-61 met his match.
-Future bull riding world champion Johnny Quintana rode him for the first time and scored a high score of 94 points.
+Future bull riding world champion John Quintana rode him for the first time and scored a high score of 94 points.
 Quintana later rode the bull again that year.
 Quintana was later inducted into the ProRodeo Hall of Fame.
 Minick once admitted that Quintana was the man he thought might be able to ride his bull.
 Later on, amateur bronc rider Roddy Nelson was talking to North Dakota rodeo legend Duane Howard about V-61.
 He inquired of Howard as to whether he had witnessed the ride.
 "I judged that rodeo," Duane said.
 "It was awesome!
 The noise from the crowd was so loud there was no way anyone could hear the whistle, but I had timed the ride on my stopwatch and knew John had conquered him!"
 The score only stood for a year; several riders broke the highest score record in the 1970s, including Quintana.

-At the time, V-61 had been attempted 466 times in the PRCA and several hundred times in amateur rodeos, and was as yet unridden.
+At the time, V-61 had been attempted 466 times in the RCA and several hundred times in amateur rodeos, and was as yet unridden.
 "After Quintana rode the bull three or four jumps and it began to look like he was going to ride him, the crowd started cheering and to their feet" fan Ralph Lane said.
 Lane added, "I remember Billy Minick throwing his feet down and hollering.
 'He didn't make!
 He didn't make it!"
 However, two judges said otherwise: Quintana had made it to the eight-second mark.

 Quintana's score of 94 on that ride was the highest score ever recorded at that time in a bucking stock event.
 Minick was disappointed that V-61's unridden streak was broken.
 Tommy Morse, a Gladewater rodeo organizer who saw Quintana's ride, said, "It seemed the longer he rode him, the higher the bull jumped.
 It was a ride heard around the world."

 Illness

-In August 1971, a 9-year-old V-61 had a hematoma of the spermatic vessel.
+In August 1971, a nine-year-old V-61 had a hematoma of the spermatic vessel.
 Minick took the bull to see Dr. W.A.
 Aanes at Colorado State University in Fort Collins, Colorado.
 They operated on the bull, and the surgery went well despite concerns about its potential hazards.
 V-61 became a popular patient during his stay.
 Since Dr. Aanes was friendly with Paul Harvey, the well-known radio announcer, for the duration of the bull's stay Harvey reported on his condition.
 In September, V-61 returned home to recuperate under doctor's orders until the NFR.